sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 ## Debrief

 Analyzing this Excel macro was a fun project overall, but the attacker's goal remains a mystery.
 Oddly enough I find myself hoping for more spam to come my way.
-I'm ready for round 2! :man_technologist: :fist_right: :robot:
+I'm ready for round 2!